foambubble/foam/roadmap.md

 ## High priority

 Items we plan on working next.
-Items in this stage should **not** have an owner, but should have enough specification work that they can be picked up and worked on without seeking consensus.
+Items in this stage should **not** have an owner, but should have enough specification work done that they can be picked up and worked on without having to seek consensus.

-You should not pick up work in this category without having a plan on how long the implementation should approximately take.
+If you want to pick up work in this category, you should have a plan on how long the implementation will approximately take so we don't block progress by sitting on high priority issues.

 - (Empty list)